-Ten million Somali live scattered across eight countries in the northeastern portion of Africa, commonly called the "Horn of Africa," and in the Middle East.
-Nearly five million live in the Republic of Somalia.
+Several million Somalis live scattered across eight countries in the northeastern portion of Africa, commonly called the "Horn of Africa," and in the Middle East.
 They are one of the most homogenous people groups in Africa, speaking a common language, adhering to a single faith, and sharing a cultural heritage.

 In the early years of the Islamic era, the east African coast became a place of refuge for many of Mohammed's followers who were fleeing persecution.
 It was under the influence of these Arabians that the Somali were converted to Islam around 1550 A.D.

-Today, about 700,000 Somali live on the Arabian Peninsula of Yemen.
+Today, a number of Somalis live on the Arabian Peninsula in Yemen.
 The country is separated from Djibouti and Somalia by the Gulf of Aden on the southwest.
 Yemen is surprisingly fertile, with much of its land suitable for farming.
 Rainfall is adequate and there is very little need for irrigation.

 Many of the Somali who live in Aden are bilingual, speaking both Somali and Arabic, the official language of Yemen.
 The Somali language was without written form until 1972.